Memphis vs. SMU Predictions, College Basketball BetMGM Promo Codes, & Picks - January 7

 - Computer Predicted Total: 144.3

-Memphis has a 5-7-0 record against the spread so far this season compared to SMU, who is 8-5-0 ATS.
-The Tigers are 8-4-0 and the Mustangs are 3-10-0 in terms of going over the point total.
-Memphis has a 4-6 record against the spread while going 9-1 overall over the last 10 games.
-SMU has gone 7-3 against the spread and 7-3 overall in its last 10 games.
+Memphis has gone 5-7-0 against the spread, while SMU's ATS record this season is 8-5-0.
+The Tigers are 8-4-0 and the Mustangs are 3-10-0 in terms of hitting the over.
+Memphis is 4-6 against the spread and 9-1 overall over its past 10 contests, while SMU has gone 7-3 against the spread and 7-3 overall.

 Bet on this or any college basketball matchup at BetMGM